hackoregon/civic/README.md

-This is a starter kit for Hack Oregon front-end development using React + Redux.
+# Hack Oregon Housing Project 2016-2017 Season

 This is a clone of the [Hack Oregon Starter kit](https://github.com/hackoregon/hackoregon-frontend-starter).

 #### Guide